Corporation Horses

 The register covers 38 horses used by the Council between 1905 and 1954, with each horse having its own double-spread page detailing its type (such as Chestnut Cob, Dark Bay Mare, Red Roan Horse or Bay Cart Gelding), age, sometimes its height in hands, when it was purchased, who it was purchased from and the price paid.
 This is followed by the horses medical history during its employment, when it was laid off, rested, visited by a vet, etc. The horses are only referred to by number in the register although I'm sure they all had names.

 Injuries and illnesses were recorded along with remedies and the length of time each horse was given to recover.
-One frequent apparent medical condition suffered by several horses was called 'nightfall' but despite extensive searching I am unable to determine exactly what this condition is - so if anyone can help, please contact me.
+One frequent apparent medical condition suffered by several horses was called 'nightfall' but despite extensive searching I am unable to determine exactly what this condition is.

 Most of the horses were around 5 or 6 years old when bought and the average number of years they worked was around 9 years with nearly half working over 10 years and three worked for 16 years.
 What happened at the end of each horse's employment at the Corporation is not always clear but 10 were sold, 14 had to be destroyed, 4 died 'in service' and two were killed in accidents.